ecsalina/hwcat/README.md

 Calling `./hwcat pic1.jpg pic2.jpg pic3.jpg paper.pdf` will rotate pictures `pic1`, `pic2`, and `pic3` by 90 degrees clockwise, and concatenate them together into a pdf file called `paper.pdf`.

 ## Dependencies
-Requires `convert`.
-Install via `dnf install convert`, `apt install convert` etc. depending on your distro.
+Requires Image Magick.
+Install via `dnf install ImageMagick` for fedora, `apt install imagemagick` for debian/ubuntu.
+It might be different depending on your distro.

+Tested on Fedora 31.